SorinaHamidifar/titan-forge/README.md

 # ---------- main.py ----------
 """
-Main entry point of the
+Main entry point of the project
 """

 from core import ideas, resilience